 We teach a weekly comprehension lessons which focuses on the key skills of reading.
 Reading is also intertwined within writing lessons and other areas of the curriculum, this ensures reading objectives are constantly being covered though immersing children into a range of texts and genres.

 We have a home-school reading system (up to Year 6), which allows children to access different genres of books at the appropriate level for them.
 We ensure that we have a range of books accessible and engaging for all learners.
+Reading books for children have been selected from a range of schemes to provide sufficient variety.
+The main ones are: - Big Cat Collins, Oxford Reading Tree, Bug Club, Project X and Rigby Star although we have many more.
 We have books which support the teaching of phonics and dyslexic learners.
 All children are listened to regularly by a teacher to support fluent word reading as well as individual comprehension.

 Teachers adhere to 'Letters and Sounds' for the teaching of Phonics and are supported by the 'Phonics Play' resource.